Record 4.1 million in Syria got food aid in August, U.N. says

 The improved access for humanitarian aid helped boost the number getting food rations from 3.7 million in July.
 However, WFP has never yet managed to reach its monthly target for feeding Syrians, which was 4.25 million in August, about a fifth of the pre-war population of the country.

-WFP says it needs to raise $35 million per week to meet the food needs of Syrians affected by the conflict, including the 3 million refugees in neighboring countries.
+WFP says it needs to raise $35 million per week to meet the food needs of Syrians affected by the conflict, including the 3 million refugees in neighbouring countries.

 (Reporting by Stephanie Nebehay, editing by Dominic Evans)